mateszathmari/PetProjects/recipes/README.md

 * Login

 ### Footer
-You can find here the logos of the applications what I used to make this app.
+You can find here the logos of the applications that I used to make this app.